 Shell pants are pretty straightforward.
 They simply are not insulated.
 There are many benefits to shell ski pants, the main one being their versatility.
-They allow you to layer underneath them to meet the demands of the temperatures.
-For warmer skiing a moisture-wicking baselayer may be all you need, whereas when you’re skiing in colder temperatures, you can add warmer layers and still have the freedom of mobility.
+They allow you to layer underneath to meet the demands of changing temperatures.
+For warm weather skiing a moisture-wicking base layer may be all you need, whereas when you’re skiing in colder temperatures, you can add warmer layers and still have the freedom of mobility.

 Since shell pants lack insulation you’ll find that you do have more maneuverability.
 Insulation can get bulky and, while you can still move with it, if you’re a park rider or you love the bumps and the trees, then you’ll enjoy the freedom that a shell ski pant offers.
 Other benefits of a shell ski pant will be that they are generally windproof, waterproof and highly breathable, but most insulated ski pants are also.

 If you tend to be on the cold side then you’ll want to stick with an insulated ski pant.
 Let’s check out the various types of insulated pants.

 If you’re looking for warmth and protection then insulated ski pants are the way to go.
-There are various forms of insulation that are available, but in regards to pants (as opposed to jackets) you’ll most likely come across synthetic insulation; however fleece and down insulations are also out there.
+There are various forms of insulation that are available, but in regards to pants (as opposed to jackets) you’ll most likely come across synthetic insulation, however fleece and down insulations are also out there.

-The math is easy on insulation – the higher the number, the greater the insulation.
-But let’s breakdown what each category of warmth translates to.
+The math is easy on insulation; the higher the number, the greater the insulation.
+But let’s breakdown what each category of warmth translates to:

-- Warm – Warm insulated pants are for the normal cold, probably those upper-20’s into the 30’s when you might find some wind that will give you a little wind chill factor.
+- Warm: Warm insulated pants are for the normal cold, probably those upper-20’s into the 30’s when you might find some wind that will give you a little wind chill factor.

-- Warmer – As you move up to an insulated ski pant that’s considered warmer, you’ll find that the insulation is thicker and may even include down insulation which is generally bulky but very warm.
+- Warmer: As you move up to an insulated ski pant that’s considered warmer, you’ll find that the insulation is thicker and may even include down insulation which is generally bulky but very warm.
 On top of that, there are technological properties included that may help retain heat.
 If it’s consistently cold then you’ll want a warmer insulated ski pant.

-- Warmest – This combination of insulation and heating properties will help keep the heat trapped in so you can try to stay warm in the most frigid temps.
+- Warmest: This combination of insulation and heating properties will help keep the heat trapped in so you can try to stay warm in the most frigid temps.
 If you scoff at the reading on the thermometer and snicker at the skiers too afraid to handle the cold, you’ll want the warmest insulated ski pant you can find when you head out to the mountain and laugh in the face of old man winter.